-Lisa lives in Yorkville, CA, far off the grid, at the top of Anderson Valley, and owns a small winery, Yamakiri Wines.
-She manages several vineyards, where she dry-farms older vines using natural farming methods.
-She also co-manages the rural road on which her ranch sits, and volunteers on the Yorkville Community Benefits Association, a board which raises funds for local firefighting resources in Yorkville.
-In a previous life, Lisa ran the recycling and refuse programs at UC Berkeley, where she worked with students, taught several environmental sustainability classes and managed early sustainability efforts at the university.
+Lisa Bauer, Treasurer firstname.lastname@example.org Lisa lives in Yorkville, CA, far off the grid above Anderson Valley, and owns a small winery, Yamakiri Wines.
+She dry-farms older vines using natural farming methods in several vineyards she manages.
+Lisa also co-manages the rural road where her ranch sits, and volunteers on the Yorkville Community Benefits Association board, raising funds for Yorkville firefighting resources.
+She ran the recycling and refuse programs at UC Berkeley, where she worked with students, taught several environmental sustainability classes, and managed early sustainability efforts at the University.

-Nancy is a Yorkville, CA resident and rancher, a vineyard owner, Oat Valley Vineyards olive oil owner, Yorkville community volunteer, and mother to three adult children, three dogs, and six chickens.
-With Southern Mendocino and Northern Sonoma roots going back over a century, Nancy is a firm advocate for the role of property holders in fire resiliency education.
-She received her degree from Chico State in business.
+Nancy Armstrong-Frost, Director email@example.com Nancy is a Yorkville, CA resident and rancher, a vineyard owner, and the owner of Oat Valley Vineyards olive oil.
+She is also a Yorkville community volunteer, and mother to three adult children, three dogs, and six chickens.
+With Southern Mendocino and Northern Sonoma roots going back over a century, Nancy is an advocate for property holders in fire-resiliency education.
+She received a business degree from Chico State.